darul75/personal-blog/posts/2015/2016-01-07_what-is-babel-js-doing.md

 };
 ```

-As you can see Class keyword is fine and Babel deals great with it.
+As you can see Babel deals great with Class keyword :) easy.

 ## Step 3 : prototype method